KalhanVithana/Travel-project/README.md

 This project deployed .

->user can register to the system via signup form.when user register sucess toast message will display . every details must required. https://tourist-world.netlify.app
+>user can register to the system via signup form.when user register sucess toast message will display . every details must required.

+1. Front-end
--Front-end - use pagination and slider
+   -use pagination and slider

+2. backend
--backend - node js
+   - node js
+   - database mongodb

+https://tourist-world.netlify.app